zkrising/zkrising/README.md

 # Q?

-I'm 22 and write code for a living.
-And for a hobby.
+I'm 23 and I read books.

 More specifically, I guess it's correct to call me a "[rust](https://github.com/rust-lang/rust) programmer" at the moment, as that's what I'm primarily writing, but I have some pretty strong experience in Typescript.

 ## Q?

-Well, my main personal project at the moment is not public (In East-Coast parlance: "Stealth Mode").
+Well, my main personal project at the moment is a videogame.
+I started work on a videogame 2 years ago, and as is typical, it still isn't released.
-It's not exactly unlike what I've done before, but I've definitely matured a lot as an engineer since starting it.
-It's a year underway now, and will be a while before it's even worth showing to the world.

-I'm pulling something like 50 hour work weeks on this alongside working a real job; the exact kind of nonsense you want to get away with in your early 20s.
+I'm pulling something like 40 hour work weeks on this alongside working a real job; the exact kind of nonsense you can only barely physically get away with in your early 20s.

 ## Q?